areaofeffect/hello-world/week8/README.md

 Use of of the AR examples above to create a prototype of your own.
 You can choose to create a webcam based or a mobile experience.

 * Use custom markers, videos, models and assets to make a unique experience.
-* Upload your project to GitHub and make sure to include a README.me with a short paragraph or iamge describing your project.
+* Upload your project to GitHub and make sure to include a README.me with a short paragraph or image describing your project.

 #### Option 2: